 Helsinki Biennal: green culture

-In spring of this year it was announced that a biennial for contemporary art would be held in the Finnish capital Helsinki in June 2020.
-Maija Tanninen-Mattila, Director of the(HAM), is also Director of the Helsinki Biennial and has an overarching vision for the city in the far north: “We are the art museum for the city of Helsinki and we are delighted to be arranging the first Helsinki Biennial on the island of Vallisaari.
+Since spring of this year, it has been known that a biennial for contemporary art will also take place in the Finnish capital Helsinki in June 2020.
+Maija Tanninen-Mattila, Director of the Helsinki Art Museum (HAM), is also Director of the Helsinki Biennial and has an overarching vision for the city in the far north: “We are the art museum of the city of Helsinki and we are happy to be arranging the first Helsinki Biennial on the island of Vallisaari.
 It is a great challenge to make the island accessible for art.
 Helsinki is very much defined by culture at the moment.
 That’s part of the strategy.
-The city supports our project with 7.5 million euros and a private foundation donates an additional 2.5 million euros – we can certainly do something with that.”
+The city is supporting our project with 7.5 million euros and a private foundation donates an additional 2.5 million euros – we can certainly do something with that.”

 "Helsinki is very much defined by culture at the moment.
 That's part of the strategy."
 Maija Tanninen-Mattila

 Ten million euros is a tidy sum.
 But the money is not only invested in works of art.
 A large portion of the budget is going to public transport and infrastructure on the mystical-looking former military island of Vallisaari, as there is not much there apart from a ferry connection from Helsinki, empty huts and country lanes.